mdsufz/OrtSuite/README.md

 ```
 ## Identification of putative microbial interactions

-The user can extract the complete list of species combinations or add durther constraints to reduce the number of microbial interactions to be retrieved.
+The user can extract the complete list of species combinations or add durther constraints to reduce the number of microbial interactions to be retrieved. (*Ongoing*)